 - The 2001 Canadian Grand Prix was unique in that it was the first time two brothers finished 1st and 2nd in an F1 race.
 Ralf Schumacher won and Michael followed him home.

-- German drivers have more podium finishes than drivers from any other nation at this circuit (24).
+- German drivers have had 24 podium finishes at Circuit Gilles Villeneuve.
 Strangely, Sebastian Vettel’s third place finish in 2014 is the only time a German has finished on the final step of the podium here.

-- Alan Jones, Michael Schumacher and Lewis Hamilton are the only drivers who’ve taken back-to-back wins at this circuit.
+- In 2023, Max Verstappen joined Alan Jones, Michael Schumacher and Lewis Hamilton as the fourth driver who has taken back-to-back wins at Circuit Gilles Villeneuve.

-- Pole position has been decided by less than a tenth of a second at four of the last seven Canadian Grands Prix.
+- Pole position has been decided by less than a tenth of a second at four of the last nine Canadian Grands Prix.

 - Just one champion has been crowned at the Circuit Gilles Villeneuve since 1978.
 That was Alan Jones, who took the title here in 1980 when the Canadian Grand Prix was held toward the end of the season.

 - In 2022, the grid slots in which the two Ferrari drivers lined up were painted red to commemorate 40 years since Gilles Villeneuve’s death.
 The following year, Ferrari driver Charles Leclerc ran a tribute helmet to the Canadian.